jsadsad/HaulAway/README.md

 3. Google Maps

 Googles Maps is dynamically supported to show where a destination or pickup can be depending on the route.
-A _Circle_ prop is included in the map to help visualize the location.
-On the job form, there is a default location until the Destination is submitted.
+A `Circle` prop is included in the map to help visualize the location.

+On the job form, there is a default location until the _Destination_ is submitted.
 Using `geolib`, distance is calculated from Pickup to Destination.
+Once distanced is obtained, a price is also able to be generated and stored within every new Job.

 ```
   onDestinationSelected(place) {